demergent-labs/azle/the_azle_book/src/candid.md

 ### func

-The Azle type `func` corresponds to the [Candid type func](https://internetcomputer.org/docs/current/references/candid-ref#type-func---) and will become a [JavaScript array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) with two elements at runtime.
+The Azle type `Func` corresponds to the [Candid type func](https://internetcomputer.org/docs/current/references/candid-ref#type-func---).
+It is a [TypeScript Tuple](https://www.tutorialsteacher.com/typescript/typescript-tuple) and will become a [JavaScript array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) with two elements at runtime.

 The first element is an [@dfinity/principal](https://www.npmjs.com/package/@dfinity/principal) and the second is a [JavaScript string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).
 The `@dfinity/principal` represents the `principal` of the canister/service where the function exists, and the `string` represents the function's name.